+SCRIPT SAMPLE

+Scene l

-Scene 1 (As the Intro music ('All Work-No Play' backing) plays (CD track 9) the cast members take their seats - fade the music when ready.
+(As the intro music plays (track 9) the cast members take their seats - fade the music when ready.
 The main stage is set up to show a stable, with bales of straw (if possible) and empty pens - see staging suggestions.
 A manger full of hay and a water trough stand in front of the pens.
 A line of washing hangs across one corner of the stage.
-James, the stable boy, sits on a bale, holding a pitch fork and/or a broom.
+James, the stable boy, sits on a bale, holding a pitchfork or a broom.
 He looks glum!)

-Narrator James was a stable boy.
-He looked after the animals that lived in a small stable, in a small yard, behind a small inn, in the small town of Bethlehem.
-His days were spent grooming the horse, milking the cow, collecting eggs from the chickens and stopping the goat and the sheep eating the washing on the line!
-He had to keep the trough full of water and the manger full of hay.
+- Narrator #1 James was a stable boy.
+He looked after the animals that lived in a small stable, in a small yard, behind a small inn, in the small town of Bethlehem. - Narrator #2 His days were spent grooming the horse, milking the cow, collecting eggs that the hens laid, and stopping the goat and the sheep eating the washing on the line! - Narrator #3 He had to keep the trough full of water and the manger full of hay.
 But the worst job of all was cleaning up all the.....well, you-know-what!

 (The animals enter; a cow, a horse, two chickens, a sheep and a goat - see staging suggestions/costumes.
 James stands centre-stage for the opening song, with the animals around him.
 During verse 2 James uses the pitchfork/broom to clear up.)

-Song 1 - All Work - No Play (CD track10, lyrics p12) (James and animals, supported by the whole cast) (As the song ends, the animals go to the back of the stage and into the pens.
+song All Work, No Play

+(As the song ends, the animals go to the back of the stage and into the pens.
 James sits back down on the bale, exhausted.)

-Narrator And if James ever stopped to catch his breath, there was always someone telling him to work harder......like the innkeeper.
+Narrator #4 And if James ever stopped to catch his breath, there was always someone telling him to work harder.....like the innkeeper.

 (The innkeeper enters, trailing a finger along the surfaces of the trough and manger, and inspecting it for dust.
 He stands over James wagging the finger!)

 Innkeeper I don't pay you to sit down all day!
 This stable is filthy!
 Get it cleaned properly, you lazy good-for-nothing!

 (The innkeeper exits, and his wife enters.
 She wags her finger at James.)

-Narrator Or the innkeeper's wife......
+Narrator #1 Or the innkeeper's wife.....

 Wife I've got guests to feed, you know!
 Hurry up and bring me the milk and eggs, you lazy good-for-nothing!

 (The wife exits and the maid enters.
 She inspects the washing on the line, then wags her finger at James.)
-Narrator Or the maid.......

-Maid Have you been letting that goat and sheep nibble my washing again?
+- Narrator #2 Or the maid..... - Maid Have you been letting that goat and sheep nibble my washing again?
 Control them, you lazy good-for-nothing?

 (She exits and James stands up.
-He leans on his broom, day-dreaming) James One day my life will change....one day soon.
+He leans on his broom, daydreaming)

-Narrator For James had a dream.
-He longed to be a fisherman on the great Sea of Galilee, just like the ones who would visit the inn to sell their fish and enjoy a drink and a meal with their friends.
-James would listen to their stories, as they filled the inn with laughter and song.
-(The Fishermen enter and gather on the floor in front of the stage.)
-Fisherman Let's drink to the salty sea!
+- James One day my life will change....one day soon. - Narrator #3 For James had a dream.
+He longed to be a fisherman on the great Sea of Galilee, just like the ones who would visit the inn to sell their fish and enjoy a drink and a meal with their friends. - Narrator #4 James would listen to their stories, as they filled the inn with laughter and song.

+(The Fishermen enter, holding tankards, and gather on the floor in front of the stage.)

+Fisherman #1 Let's drink to the salty sea!
 May she always be generous in her gifts to us!

-Song 2 - A Fisherman's Life (CD track11, lyrics p13) (Fishermen, supported by the whole cast) (The Fishermen exit and James lies on the bale, pulling a blanket over himself.)
-James Their lives seem so exciting.
-I'd love to be a fisherman!
+song A Fisherman's Life

+(The Fishermen exit and James lies on the bale, pulling a blanket over himself.)